Regular Expressions

 The search method

-The indexOf method on strings cannot be called with a regular expression.
-But there is another method, search, that does expect a regular expression.
+While the indexOf method on strings cannot be called with a regular expression, there is another method, search, that does expect a regular expression.
 Like indexOf, it returns the first index on which the expression was found, or -1 when it wasn’t found.

 console.log(" word".search(/\S/));